SmartlyDressedGames/Unturned-Docs/docs/source/assets/NPCAsset/Dialogues.rst

 Responses
 ---------

 Properties pertaining to dialogue available to the player.
 Dialogue can utilize conditions and rewards.
 Responses are only visible when conditions are met, and can grant rewards when selected.
 These are prefixed with `Response_#_`.
 For example, `Response_0_Reward_0_Type Quest`.
-Refer to `Conditions.rst <Conditions.rst>`_ and `Rewards.rst <Rewards.rst>`_ for additional documentation.
+For more information, refer to the documentation for :ref:`Conditions <doc_npcasset_conditions>` and :ref:`Rewards <doc_npcasset_rewards>` respectively.

 **Responses** *byte*: Total number of possible responses.